A Nystr\"{o}m Method for Scattering by a Two-layered Medium with a Rough Boundary: Mathematical Models of the Scattering Problems

-Now we describe the reference wave $u^0$ more specificly.
-The reference wave is the total field of the scattering problem in the two-layered medium without the rough surface.
-The reference wave $u^0$ satisfies the following conditions
+Now we describe the reference wave $u^0$ more specifically.
+The reference wave is the total field of the scattering problem in the two-layered medium without the rough surface $\Gamma$ and is generated by the incident wave $u^i$.
+In this paper, we consider two types of incident waves, that is, the plane wave and the point-source wave.